hector-s-m/pymol-binder-viz/README.md

   zoom_interface
 ```
 ### `color_by_plddt` - pLDDT or B-factor Viz
-Color with colored and variable radius putty.
+Color with variable radius putty.
 Similar to preset--> b-factor putty but only applying putty on low pLDDT loops.
 ```python
   color_by_plddt # For predicted structures
 ```